 The parish priest came to celebrate the evening feast day Mass (July 26th) in the side chapel where the relics of Sainte Anne are kept.

 The miraculous discovery at once made the Cathedral of Apt the center of attraction for Christian pilgrims from every part of Gaul.
 In the wars which followed the reign of Charlemagne down to our own times, the clergy and people of Apt have watched with never failing love over the sacred treasure which is the glory of their city.
 Travelers visiting the venerable Cathedral of Sainte Anne will find piles of ex votos, the indisputable testimonies during eleven centuries of the wonders wrought there by Christ at the intercession of His sainted Grandmother.
 The chief cities of Gaul hastened to solicit from the church of Apta Julia portions of the hallowed body thus miraculously discovered.
 Fragments detached from the head found their way to various places through the favor of sovereigns or powerful prelates, but the greatest portion of Sainte Anne’s sacred body still reposes in Apt.

-Vienna, Austria, possesses the right hand of Sainte Anne, which is devoutly venerated in the beautiful church which bears her name.
+Vienna, Austria, possesses the right hand of St. Anne, which is devoutly venerated in the beautiful church which bears her name.

-An arm of the Saint was solicited and obtained by the Popes and placed under the care of the Benedictine monks in the magnificent monastery church of St Paul-Outside-the-Walls in Rome.
-In May, 1960, the Benedictines gave the forearm to the Shrine of Sainte Anne de Beaupré in Canada.
+An arm of the Saint was solicited and obtained by the Popes and placed under the care of the Benedictine monks in the magnificent monastery church of St. Paul-Outside-the-Walls in Rome.
+In May, 1960, the Benedictines gave the forearm to the Shrine of St. Anne de Beaupré in Canada.

 In the Cathedral of Bologna, Italy, a large portion of the Saint’s head is venerated.